 Did you know that the “tetrazzini” in Turkey Tetrazzini signifies a pasta dish with cream sauce?
 The traditional turkey casserole recipe is a creamy dish with turkey, noodles, mushrooms, and peas.
 It’s named after Italian coloratura soprano Luisa Tetrazzini, for whom it was first made.

 Our turkey casserole recipe is a favorite around our house.
 You can make it with boneless turkey breast or canned meat like canned turkey or even canned chicken if you prefer.
 If you want to blaze some trails with your tetrazzini, you can even make it with ground turkey for a unique twist.

 This is a delicious leftover turkey casserole that you can make whenever you have some extra turkey.
 If you like, you could use smoked turkey breast to bring in that smokey flavor.
-The basic idea is using what you have in the kitchen to make a tasty casserole with pasta.
+The basic idea is to use what you have in the kitchen to make a tasty casserole with pasta.

 In our easy casserole turkey joins mushrooms, peas, pasta, and some other pantry ingredients in a creamy turkey noodle casserole.
 You can include other vegetables like frozen or canned mixed vegetables if that’s what you like or have around.

 Here is the way we make our turkey casserole.
 Feel free to make substitutions based on what you have in your kitchen and what you prefer.
 Now that’s what we call pantry cooking!